 One of the potential GHG mitigation strategies included in the scenarios involves increasing consumption of renewable fuels in the transportation and building sectors.
 The literature is mixed on whether renewable diesel reduces emissions compared to petroleum diesel.
-Studies have found both increases and decreases in NO_x emissions from renewable diesel compared to petroleum diesel, by +/-20%.
-Studies have generally found that emissions of $PM{2.5}$ from renewable diesel are similar to or lower than petroleum diesel by up to 40%.
-Studies have generally found that emissions of $PM{2.5}$ from renewable diesel are similar to or lower than
+Studies have found both increases and decreases in NO_x emissions from renewable diesel compared to petroleum diesel, by $\pm -20\%$.^{123,124,125} Studies have generally found that emissions of PM{2.5} from renewable diesel are similar to or lower than petroleum diesel by up to 40%.^{123,125,126} Two analyses by the California Air Resources Board (CARB) have found no significant difference in PM{2.5} emissions from renewable diesel or biodiesel compared to

-116 Singh, D., K.A.
+123 Singh, D., K.A.
 Subramanian, and S.K.
 Singal.
 2015.
-Emissions and fuel consumption characteristics of a heavy duty diesel engine fueled with Hydroprocessed Renewable Diesel and Biodiesel.
+Emissions and fuel consumption characteristics of a heavy-duty diesel engine fueled with Hydroprocessed Renewable Diesel and Biodiesel.
 Applied Energy, 155: 440-446.

-Vojtisek-Lom, M., V. Beranek, P. Mikuska, K. Krumal, P. Coufalik, J. Siokrova, and J. Topinka.
+124 Vojtisek-Lom, M., V. Beranek, P. Mikuska, K. Krumal, P. Coufalik, J. Siokrova, and J. Topinka.
 2017.
 Blends of butanol and hydrotreated vegetable oils as drop-in replacement for diesel engines: Effects on combustion and emissions.
 Fuel, 197: 407-421.

-118 Singh, D. KA.
+125 Singh, D. KA.
 Subramanian, and M.O.
 Garg.
 2018.
 Comprehensive review of combustion, performance and emissions characteristics of a compression ignition engine fueled with hydroprocessed renewable diesel.
 Renewable and Sustainable Energy Reviews, 81: 2947-2954.

-119 Cadrazco, M., A. Santamaria, and J.R.
+126 Cadrazco, M., A. Santamaria, and J.R.
 Agudelo.
 2019.
 Chemical and nanostructural characteristics of the particulate matter produced by renewable diesel fuel in an automotive diesel engine.
 Combustion and Flame, 203: 130-142.